The page has been translated by Gen AI.

 • Multi-node GPU Cluster > GPU Node

-Open Telemetry CollectorActs as a centralized collector that gathers telemetry data such as metrics and logs from distributed systems, processes (filtering, sampling, etc.) it, and exports it to various backends (e.g., Prometheus, Jaeger, Elasticsearch).
+Open Telemetry CollectorActs as a centralized collector that collects telemetry data such as metrics and logs of distributed systems, processes them (filtering, sampling, etc.), and sends them to multiple backends (e.g., Prometheus, Jaeger, Elasticsearch, etc.)

-• This guide provides instructions on how to use the Open Telemetry Collector provided by ServiceWatch
+• This guide explains how to use the Open Telemetry Collector provided by ServiceWatch.

 Table.
 Description of Prometheus Exporter and Open Telemetry Collector